← Back to blog

 Yes, because clear pages, concrete answers and clean internal links are easier for people and answer engines to understand.

-If you do not want another random tool but a clear first step, we look at your website, enquiries and workflows pragmatically.
+If you do not want another tool, but a clear first lever, we look at website, enquiries and processes pragmatically.

 Privacy & Cookies